R. J. Rummel: Factor analysis

 Critical reviews of Rummel's estimates have focused on two aspects, namely his choice of data sources and his statistical approach.
 Historical sources Rummel based his estimates upon can rarely serve as sources of reliable figures.
 The statistical approach Rummel used to analyze big sets of diverse estimates may lead to dilution of useful data with noisy ones.
 Rummel and other genocide scholars are focused primarily on establishing patterns and testing various theoretical explanations of genocides and mass killings.
 In their work, as they are dealing with large data sets that describe mass mortality events globally, they have to rely on selective data provided by country experts, so precise estimates are neither a required nor expected result of their work.
 Yehuda Bauer, noted scholar of the Holocaust who commented that democide is more appropriate to describe mass atrocities perpetrated by state actors than genocide, wrote in Rethinking the Holocaust: "Rummel has been criticized for exaggerating the losses.
 Even if the criticisms were valid, a figure lower by 10 or 20 or even 30 percent would make absolutely no difference to the general conclusions that Rummel draws."

+Criticism of specific estimates

-Rummel's works have been criticized for establishing estimates on hearsay and unverifiable overtly high death estimates from highly biased authors.
+Rummel's works have been criticized for establishing estimates on hearsay and unverifiable overly high death estimates from highly biased authors.
 An example of this is in the Tito's Slaughterhouse chapter of Statistics of Democide, where Rummel quotes estimates for the democide record of Tito's Yugoslavia from authors who were sympathetic towards the Independent State of Croatia (NDH) and who attempted to downplay or deny the crimes of Ustaše in the Holocaust in the Independent State of Croatia, an example of those authors being Ivo Omrčanin, a former NDH official in foreign ministry and an espouser of fascist ideals.

+Edward J. M. Rhoads cited as inaccurate Rummel's description of the 1911 Revolution in China as a "very minor affair ... no more than 1,000 to 2,000 died," citing a death toll multiple times the number 2,000 among the Manchu ethnic minority.
+According to Sara M. Butler: "Rummel claims that 350,000 Jews were killed in the Spanish Inquisition, which is 1.7 times higher than the actual Jewish population of Spain at that time."

+Jonathan Smele referred to Rummel's Lethal Politics: Soviet Genocide and Mass Murder since 1917 as "A poorly researched, obsessively anti-Soviet polemical general survey."

+In historian William Rubinstein's opinion, almost all of Rummel's estimated numbers were false.